bruvellu/terebratalia-wnts/2-text/wnt.md

 (B) Detailed comparison of shared and different unique combinations of Wnt signaling components between a brachiopod and an hemichordate.
 Solid lines represent morphological boundaries for the apical, mantle, and pedicle lobes, and dashed lines represent boundaries between transcriptional subregions.
 ](figures/FigS23.jpg){#fig:s-comparative tag=S23 width=15cm}

+\newpage

+![Read coverage of the stage-specific transcriptome mapped to the transcripts of *Terebratalia transversa* Wnt signaling components.
+Each gene shows the read coverage along the transcript length for the 14 developmental stages sampled in this study.
+The Y axes are fixed to the maximum observed coverage of a gene, but differ between different genes.
+Black boxes highlight regions of uneven coverage.
+Arrows indicate the two cases where the uneven coverage caused a bias in the quantification of expression levels (*wnt4* and *wntA*).
+](figures/FigS24.jpg){#fig:coverage tag=S24 width=15cm}

 \clearpage
 \newpage